-Another important biological end-point for the analysis of the level of cellular radiosensitivity is the cell proliferation.
+Another important biological end-point for the analysis of the level of cellular radio-sensitivity is the cell proliferation.
 To compare the three types of radiation the chosen doses for this assay were 8, 12 and 16 Gy.
-Figure 3 shows that the proliferation capacity of the HTB140 melanoma cells after γ -irradiation was from 34 to 40%, when compared to the control value.
-Similar results were obtained after the irradiation with protons close to the Bragg peak.
-When irradiation position was in the middle of the proton SOBP, the proliferation of melanoma cells was higher than in the two previous cases, ranging from 43 to 46%.
-The highest level of cell proliferation was attained after irradiations with 12C ions and was from 75 to 87%, as compared to non-irradiated control.
+Figure 3 shows that the proliferation capacity of the HTB140 melanoma cells after $\gamma$ -irradiation was from 34 to 40 %, when compared to the control value.
+Similar results were obtained after the irradiation position was in the middle of the proton SOBP, the proliferation of melanoma cells was higher than in the two previous cases, ranging from 43 to 46 %.
+The highest level of cell proliferation was from 75 to 87 %, as compared to non-irradiated control.